WHO WE ARE

 The Military Helpline is here with free and confidential crisis intervention and sensitivity to military-specific issues.

 Staffed by veterans and others trained in military culture we understand what you’re going through and can help you sort things out privately.
 Whether it’s family issues, anger, substance abuse, post traumatic stress or thoughts of suicide, call us.
 We won’t judge you and we’ll keep it to ourselves.
 (888) 457-4838.
 There is hope.
-Call now.
-Or you can text the Military Helpline 24 hours a day, seven days a week, 365 days a year by texting MIL1 to 839863.
+Call now, 24 hours a day, seven days a week, 365 days a year.
+Or you can text the Military Helpline any time between 8am-11pm PST daily by texting MIL1 to 839863.

 “I am a U.S. Army Veteran of multiple combat tours in Iraq and Afghanistan.
 During my fourteen years of service, I saw the best and worst of people around the world.
 I have always been impressed by the sacrifice of the volunteers of our nation, and wanted to find a way to give back.
 A friend and fellow veteran introduced me to the Military Helpline in January of 2016.
 After looking into this organization’s work, I appreciated the dedication of the staff and volunteers to assist veterans in need.
 Volunteering on the Military Helpline helped me regain an assurance that people still have the ability to care for other people.
 I believe that we owe it to our veterans, family members, and friends to not only have each other’s back on the battlefield, but to be there for one another once we return home.”